5th Operational Squadron: History

 The Six-Day War of 1967 was a factor in accelerating the creation of the Mediterranean squadron.
 In June 1967, the Politburo decided to create a Mediterranean squadron.
 In accordance with this decision, the establishment of the squadron was ordered by the Order of the Navy Commander No. 0195, dated 14 June 1967.
 Rear Admiral Boris Petrov took command, and took over command of all the forces that were present on 14 July 1967 in the Mediterranean.

+During the 1973 Yom Kipur War, the Squadron played an active role in the provision of support to both Syria and Egypt in that war.
+The Soviet Navy deployed more than 50 surface warships and submarines in the Mediterranean during the crisis and threats by the USSR to intervene in the conflict led the United States to raise the alert status of its nuclear forces to DEFCON 3.
+Naval activities by the Squadron in the Mediterranean included intensive anti-carrier exercises thus raising the potential danger for the US 6th Fleet.
+Nevertheless conflict was averted when the Soviet leadership lifted its intervention threat following the raising of the US nuclear alert level.

 Attached to the Russian Navy after the dissolution of the Soviet Union, the 5th Squadron was deactivated amid the downsizing of the Russian Armed Forces on 31 December 1992.